Drastic Fantastic

 Drastic Fantastic is the second studio album by Scottish singer-songwriter KT Tunstall.
-It features some unreleased tracks she wrote before Eye to the Telescope such as new tracks she wrote in 2003.
+It features some unreleased tracks she wrote before the release of her debut album, Eye to the Telescope, in 2004, including tracks she initially wrote in 2003 but did not make the final track listing for her debut album.
 The record was released by Relentless Records on 10 September 2007 in the United Kingdom and elsewhere in Europe, on 15 September in Australia, and 18 September 2007 in the United States and Canada.
 However, the album was leaked on P2P networks on 3 September 2007.

+The album spawned three internationally released singles – "Hold On", "Saving My Face" and "If Only".
+The album track "Little Favours" was released in Brazil as a promotional single only.
+"Hold On" marked an international return to the singles charts for Tunstall, peaking at number one on the US Adult Alternative Airplay charts, number four on the US Bubbling Under Hot 100, the top twenty in her native Scotland and Norway, as well as the top thirty in the United Kingdom, Italy and Switzerland.